concrete driveway

 Regular inspections of your driveway will tip you off to issues before they become major problems that cost you big money on repairs.
 During inspections, you should look for the following:

-Check for Cracks: Is there any new crack or wear that needs to be fixed urgently?
+Check for Cracks: Are there any new cracks or urgent wear that needs to be fixed?

-Look for Surface Damage: Check for flaking or spalling (chipping) which may mean there are underlying moisture retention or poor installation issues.
+Look for Surface Damage: Check for flaking, spalling (chipping), or other signs of moisture retention or poor installation.

 Assess Drainage Issues: Make sure that water does not accumulate in any area after it’s drained away from your driveway.